Pavlos, Crown Prince of Greece: Personal life

 Pavlos married American heiress Marie-Chantal Miller, whom he had met at a party three years earlier in New Orleans, on 1 July 1995.
-The Greek Orthodox rite wedding at St Sophia's Cathedral, London drew a rare modern panoply of royalty, but the ceremony proved to be legally invalid and had eventually to be repeated civilly (not normally required in the UK) in Chelsea because of a law requiring that marriages in England be conducted in English.
+The Greek Orthodox wedding at Saint Sophia Cathedral, London drew a rare modern panoply of royalty, but the ceremony proved to be legally invalid and had eventually to be repeated civilly (not normally required in the UK) in Chelsea because of a law requiring that marriages in England be conducted in English.

 After their marriage, the couple took up residence in Greenwich, Connecticut, the job that Pavlos obtained with the Charles R. Weber ship-broking company being headquartered there.
 Later, he went to work at a New York City firm as an investment portfolio manager, before relocation to London for their children's education in 2004.

 The couple has five children: Maria-Olympia (b.
 1996), Constantine-Alexios (b.
 1998), Achileas-Andreas (b.
 2000), Odysseas-Kimon (b.
 2004), and Aristidis-Stavros (b.
 2008).

-Pavlos is a bluewater yachtsman and crews on the multi-record-breaking monohull Mari-Cha IV, owned by businessman and father-in-law, Robert W. Miller.
+Pavlos is a bluewater yachtsman and crews on the multi-record-breaking monohull Mari-Cha IV, owned by his father-in-law; businessman Robert W. Miller.

 Titles, styles, and honours

 From birth, Pavlos was the heir apparent to the throne of Greece and as such he was referred to as the Crown Prince of Greece with the style of Royal Highness.
 Following the deposition of the Greek monarchy in 1973, these titles and styles are no longer legally recognised by the government of the Hellenic Republic.
-Through his male-line descent from Christian IX of Denmark, he is also a Danish prince with the style of Highness.
+Through his male-line descent from Christian IX of Denmark, he is also a Prince of Denmark with the style of Highness.